afroisalreadyinu/practical-ansible-intro/readme.md

 I've got no snarky comments to make about these guys.
 Their shit just works.
 Kudos to them.
 One thing you have to do to use DigitalOcean is to create an ssh key.
 Go create a fucking account [here](https://www.digitalocean.com/).
-You can then either use their web interface to create a "droplet" (let's invent our own name instead of calling them fucking virtual machines or servers, not that it costs us anything, right?).
+The easiest way to create a "droplet" is to use their web interface.
+If you do so, don't forget to add your SSH key.
+It's the last box at the bottom of the form before the "Create Droplet" button.
+Just copy the contents of `~/.ssh/id_rsa.pub` or wherever you have your SSH key and paste in there.

+In case you want to create and remove droplets liberally, and if you are among the chosen few who can get a Python script with dependencies working, you can use the `droplets.py` in this repo to create, list and delete new DigitalOcean droplets.
+This script will create the droplet with your SSH key already included, which will save you one more step.

 ### Ancient computer somewhere